 The results of our investigation reveal a striking discrepancy between the online and offline learning regimes, in terms of the implicit bias of SGD.
 In the offline regime, this bias exhibits a beneficial regularization effect, whereas in the online regime, it merely introduces noise to the optimization path.
 This critical distinction between the two regimes has largely been overlooked in both theoretical and empirical research, with few studies explicitly addressing the difference.
 We argue that recognizing and accounting for the online versus offline learning regimes is crucial for understanding various deep learning phenomena and for informing the design of optimization algorithms.

+Our experiments cover three practical datasets spanning vision and language, but further research may be needed to fully understand the generalizability of our findings.
 Although our work represents only an initial exploration into the disparities between the online and offline learning regimes, we can draw several immediate conclusions.

-\textbf{Implications for Practitioners.} In the context of the online learning regime, our findings emphasize the relative \textit{simplicity} of hyperparameter tuning, primarily focusing on computational efficiency and stability.
+\textbf{Implications for Practitioners.} For online learning, our findings emphasize the relative \textit{simplicity} of hyperparameter tuning, primarily focusing on computational efficiency and stability.
 In situations where data or computational resources are limited, however, the regularization effects of SGD become more significant, and hyperparameter selection and optimization take on greater importance.
-For instance, in the low-data regime, it may be crucial to use a smaller batch size, even if results in not fully utilizing the GPU.
-In online training, this consideration appears to be consistently irrelevant.
+For instance, in the low-data regime, it may be crucial to use a smaller batch size, even if it results in not fully utilizing the GPU.
+In online training, this consideration appears to be consistently irrelevant.\looseness=-1

 \textbf{Implications for Theorists.} The primary takeaway for theoretical research is that the study of the regularizing effects of high SGD noise should be confined to the offline learning regime, as failing to make this distinction creates tension with practical applications.